CNR-ISMAR/mmes_creation/docs/introduction.rst

 | │   ├── wheights
 | ├── tmp

-Inside MMES directory will be placed the daily ensemble produced and inside the MMES/history directory will be stored the old ensamble cuted to 24 hour
+Inside MMES directory will be placed the daily ensemble produced and inside the MMES/history directory will be stored the old ensamble cutted to first 24 hour